ashdavies/talks/2025/06/beyond-the-ui/beyond-the-ui.md

 ---

-# History of Multiplatform

-^ TODO Include failed multiplatform libs

----

 # Why Compose Multiplatform?

-- Shared UI logic across Android, Desktop, iOS, Web
-- Unified state handling with shared ViewModels or Presenters
-- Faster prototyping across form factors
-- Composable tooling beyond visual UI (state, business logic)
+^ Let’s explore what makes Compose Multiplatform a compelling option.

 ---

-# Compose MPP Enables

-- Consistent state handling across platforms
-- Shared design system (e.g., Material)
-- Deep JetBrains IDE integration
-- Integration with Kotlin Multiplatform (KMP) libraries:
-    - `Ktor`, `Kotlinx.serialization`, `Decompose`, `Essenty`
+## Shared UI Logic

+- Write once, run on Android, Desktop, iOS, Web
+- Avoid duplicating presentation logic

+^ Compose MPP lets you reuse your UI structure and state logic across platforms — not just styles or themes.

 ---

+## Unified State Handling

+- Share ViewModels or Presenters across platforms
+- Keep logic and state in sync across UIs

+^ This makes platform-specific behaviour easier to isolate, and core app logic easier to test.

+---

+## Fast Prototyping

+- Quickly ship UI to multiple form factors
+- Desktop becomes a testbed for mobile UIs

+^ You can validate ideas on desktop or Android before touching iOS — great for iteration and feedback.

+---

+## Compose Beyond Visual UI

+- Not just visual layout
+- Great for business logic and reactive workflows

+^ Composables can manage more than what’s on screen — think domain state, user flows, or FSMs.

+---

-# Compose Runtime beyond UI
+# What Compose MPP Enables

+^ Let’s go one level deeper — what Compose Multiplatform *unlocks* for your architecture.

+---

+## Consistent State Patterns

+- Hoisting, unidirectional data flow
-- Composables as reactive functions
+- Shared reactive state handling

+^ Patterns like UDF become even more powerful when applied the same way across every platform.

+---

+## Shared Design System

-- Ideal for:
+- Material components
+- Typography, spacing, theming — once

+^ You can maintain a consistent design language across all platforms without custom wrappers.

+---

+## IDE-First Experience

+- JetBrains tools tightly integrated
+- Live previews and navigation supported

+^ With JetBrains behind Compose for Desktop and IntelliJ, tooling is first-class.

+---

+## Kotlin Multiplatform Ecosystem

+- Compose integrates easily with:
+  - `Ktor` for networking
+  - `Kotlinx.serialization` for models
+  - `Decompose`, `Essenty` for navigation/state

+^ Compose fits naturally into the Kotlin Multiplatform world — no hacks or bridges needed.

+---

+# Compose Runtime Beyond UI

+^ The power of Compose isn’t limited to visuals — it’s a reactive runtime at heart.

+---

+## Composables Are Reactive Functions

+- Input = State
+- Output = UI + Side-effects

+^ This pure functional approach makes Composables ideal for modeling any stateful behaviour.

+---

+## Ideal Use Cases

 - Finite State Machines
-  - Orchestration Logic
+- Flow Orchestration
-  - Testing state changes deterministically
+- Deterministic State Testing

+^ If you’ve got a flow or state machine, Compose can represent and drive it — testably and predictably.

 ---